chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-command-plugin.markdown

     /apache-tomcat-6.0.32/bin/shutdown.sh
     rm -rf /apache-tomcat-6.0.32

-#### Manifest snippet defining the command to trigger the execution of the install script for the initial deployment
+#### Define the command to trigger execution of the install script for the initial deployment

-The following command will be executed at order 50 in the generated step list. `/bin/sh` is used on the host to execute the install script which takes a single parameter, the absolute path to the `tomcat.zip` on the host.
+This is an example of part of a `deployit-manifest.xml` file.
+The command will be executed at order 50 in the generated step list. `/bin/sh` is used on the host to execute the install script which takes a single parameter, the absolute path to the `tomcat.zip` on the host.
 When the command is undeployed, `uninstall-tc-command` will be executed.

     <cmd.Command name="install-tc-command">
         <order>50</order>